nihemelandu/omnichannel-retail-network-optimization/docs/business_understanding.md

 ---

+## 3. Technical Goal

+Identify the profit-maximizing network configuration by evaluating all 64 City1 configurations across N=50 Monte Carlo scenarios using a two-stage stochastic MIP, and validate that the results are stable, internally consistent, and robust to scenario sample size.

+---

-## 3. Fulfillment Strategies Evaluated
+## 4. Fulfillment Strategies Evaluated

 Three fulfillment strategies are evaluated, corresponding to increasing levels of network transformation: